kensho-technologies/graphql-compiler/README.rst

 --------------

-The GraphQL Compiler is a library that simplifies database querying and exploration by exposing one common query language for target multiple database backends.
+The GraphQL Compiler is a library that simplifies database querying and exploration by exposing one common query language to target multiple database backends.

 For a more detailed overview and getting started guide, please see `our ReadTheDocs documentation <https://graphql-compiler.readthedocs.io/en/latest/>`__